 1. Do it for the right reasons.

 It seems appealing to jump into any internship at the moment just to boost your CV, but if you have no real interest in the position it’ll waste both your time and your employer’s.
+You want to get the job you really want, right?
 Do some research into what internships are out there – try your university’s careers service or websites like Milkround and Instant Impact – and apply to those that you’re actually interested in.
 You’ll enjoy the experience and get much more out of it.

 2. Arrive on time.